superfly/docs/going-to-production/the-basics/production-staging-isolation.html.md

 ## Fly Organizations

 Read up on [Organizations in Fly.io](/docs/flyctl/orgs/).
 An org has members, separate billing controls, and separate private networks.
-For teams that want to separate production environments from staging and development, the &quot;org&quot; is a great starting point and draws a hard line separation.
+For teams that want to separate production environments from staging and development, the "org" is a great starting point and draws a hard line separation.

-When setting up a Fly.io account, by default, applications are deployed to a &quot;personal&quot; account.
+When setting up a Fly.io account, by default, applications are deployed to a "personal" account.
 That works great for individuals but when you are ready to share access to apps among multiple people, use orgs.

 ## Production Fly Organization